 The TV-PG rating was both Regular Show's shield and its constraint.
 PG means "parental guidance suggested"—theoretically appropriate for kids but with content that might require context.
 Quintel pushed that rating to its absolute limit, sneaking in innuendo, dark themes, and occasionally disturbing imagery.
 The network kept pulling him back, but he kept finding new ways to be weird.

 What made this era of Cartoon Network special was that the network was willing to let creators experiment.
 Adventure Time dealt with post-apocalyptic trauma and complex emotional arcs.
-Steven Universe featured LGBTQ+ representation years before it was common.
-Regular Show was about twenty-somethings dealing with ennui and existential dread, disguised as a kids' cartoon.
+Steven Universe featured LGBTQ+ representation years before it was common. was about twenty-somethings dealing with ennui and existential dread, disguised as a kids' cartoon.